 This is especially poignant here as before she meets Jackson, Ally is rejected by the music industry over her looks – but now we are reminded that love and talent are more than just skin deep.

-'Shallow' has been nominated for 'Best Original Song' at the Golden Globes, which recognises outstanding achievements in film and is due to take place this Sunday, 6 January at the Beverly Hilton hotel in Los Angeles.
+'Shallow' won 'Best Original Song' at the Golden Globes, which recognises outstanding achievements in film and took place on Sunday, 6 January at the Beverly Hilton hotel in Los Angeles.